GeorgeHernandez/GeorgeHernandez/KnowThyself.md

         - ME: 70%.
 Some of my introversion stems from this and my SSD.
     - Perfectionism
         - Perfectionism is one of the traits associated with obsessional behavior.
-        - ME: 80%.
-I'm almost compulsive with this.
+        - ME: 70%.
+Tidiness and closure are important but not always possible.
 That's why *wabi sabi* is one of my mantras.
+But surely there must be cases where perfection can be achieved?
     - Alexithymia
         - The inability to express emotions.
         - ME: 60%.
 I write more than a say.
 I wish I could more easily say "I love you", but it doesn't come easy.